 Rani Karnawati and Emperor Humayun

-Alexander The Great and King Puru
+Alexander the Great and King Puru

 The oldest reference to the festival of rakhi goes back to 300 B.C. at the time when Alexander invaded India.
 It is said that the great conqueror, King Alexander of Macedonia was shaken by the fury of the Indian king Puru in his first attempt.
 Upset by this, Alexander's wife, who had heard of the Rakhi festival, approached King Puru.
-King Puru accepted her as his sister and when the opportunity came during the war, he refrained from Alexander.
+King Puru accepted her as his sister and when the opportunity came during the war, he refrained from harming Alexander.